 ALSO READ: Beginner’s Guide to NYC – All the info you need in one place

 The Butcher’s Daughter

-I recommend: Their fried chicken sandwich or their sliders
+I RECOMMEND: Their fried chicken sandwich & their sliders

 Ellen’s Stardust Diner

 Although I completely despise Times Square and will do anything to avoid the entire area whenever I’m in the city, I always have to go back for one thing: Ellen’s Stardust Diner.
 This diner is such a fun experience thanks to their amazing singing waitstaff, whom are all aspiring Broadway performers with incredible talent.
 I always have so much fun here with my friends.

 I know some people think it’s a bit overpriced for what you’re getting, but what you’re really paying for here is the impeccable entertainment.
 The food is greasy and tasty as diner food should be, and the portions are generous.
 They don’t accept reservations so there can be a bit of a line outside, but the employees do a great job with seating so it usually doesn’t take that long.
 Besides.
 It’s worth it.